All Episodes

 The Democrats are trying to get Roberts to say, wait a minute, Judge Ginsburg did answer some specific questions.

-She did in one instance, and that is when a case was settled and decided, and she was asked, do you agree with the outcome or not?
+She did in one instance, and that is when a case was settled and decided and she was asked, do you agree with the outcome or not?

 Roberts said, I have read the transcript of those hearings.

-And Biden said, Well, he's filibustering, he's filibustering.
+And Biden said, well, he's filibustering.

 And then the place broke up laughing because Roberts hadn't been speaking longer than 15 seconds.

-Uh and even got to the point now of arguing with him about whether or not Ginsburg did or didn't do that.
+And even got to the point now of arguing with him about whether or not Ginsburg did or didn't do that.

-All right, let's go to the audio sound bites just from things that have happened this morning.
+All right, let's go to the audio soundbites just from things that have happened this morning.

-This is uh Arlan Spector's question.
+This is Arlen Specter's question.

 You mean settled for you, settled only for your capacity as a circuit judge, or settled beyond that?